senecajs/senecajs.org/src/pages/plugins/index.md

 ---

 # Plugins
-___Seneca___ is nothing without plugins.
 Seneca plugins enable you to build awesome microservices, incredibly fast.
 Some plugins are maintained in-house, while others are provided by the community.
-We provide an npm link and total downloads per month for any plugins we find or publish ourselves, so you only need to look in one place.
+On this page, we provide an npm link and total downloads per month for any plugins we find or publish ourselves, so you only need to look in one place.

 ## Core plugins